nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_and_dfu/bootloader_adding.rst

 Adding a custom signature key file
 ----------------------------------

-To pass the signature key file into the MCUboot image, set its ``CONFIG_BOOT_SIGNATURE_KEY_FILE`` option to the selected private key file.
+To pass the signature key file into the MCUboot image, set its :kconfig:option:`CONFIG_BOOT_SIGNATURE_KEY_FILE` option to the selected private key file.
 You can set the option in :file:`bootloader/mcuboot/boot/zephyr/prj.conf`, an associated Kconfig fragment, or using the command line:

 .. tabs::